 Measuring a Used Saddle

-Please Note:
+Please Note

 We do not provide measurements, advice, or detailed information regarding used saddles.
-This policy is rooted in both confidentiality and accuracy.
-The original saddle order contains personal fitting data, rider preferences, and horse-specific measurements that belong solely to the original purchaser.
-Out of respect for their privacy and in order to prevent the potential for misinformation or misapplication of custom details,
+Original saddle orders contain personal fitting data, rider preferences, and horse-specific measurements that belong solely to the original purchaser.

-we only provide saddle information and support directly to the individual who originally purchased the saddle from us.
+Out of respect for their privacy and to prevent misinformation, we only provide saddle information and support directly to the individual who originally purchased the saddle from us.

 How to Measure a TW Saddle